 "As good an approximation of my real name as any," said the matriarch.
 "And yes, I know that's too unwieldy to use in human conversation.
 Your language is very crude, so it's hard to translate aranea names into it without ending up with such overdramatic-sounding drivel.
-You can just continue calling me 'matriarch' and I won't take it against you."
+You can just continue calling me 'matriarch' and I won't hold it against you."

 Kael snorted derisively at the matriarch's swipe against human speech, but didn't say anything.
 Zorian, for his part, was considering how to proceed.

 "Alright then," said Zorian.
 "You told me that there is a reason why you took the time loop seriously.
 Why don't you tell us what you mean by that."

 Before the matriarch could answer, a loud roar pierced through the relative silence of the tunnel, quickly followed by several more similar ones.
 Color drained out of Zorian's face as he realized the identity of the creatures that produced the roar.